 Evidence

 The JCEM study, a prospective investigation, found that coffee has a beneficial effect on cardiometabolic health.
+The evidence involved analyzing the risk of disease and the risk of death from CM.

 To fill in this gap in research, the JCEM study analyzed data from the UK Biobank involving 172,315 caffeine consumers and 188,091 coffee and tea drinkers.
 The UK Biobank is a detailed dietary study of individuals ranging in age from 37 to 73 years.
 All participants were free of cardiometabolic disease at the beginning of the study.

-Compared with non-consumers or consumers of less than 100 milligrams (mg) of caffeine per day, the intake of moderate amounts of coffee (three drinks per day) or caffeine (200–300 mg per day) decreased the risk of new-onset CM by 48.1 or 40.7 percent, respectively.
-Additionally, moderate coffee or caffeine intake inversely linked to almost every stage of CM.
+Compared with non-consumers or consumers of less than 100 milligrams (mg) of caffeine per day, the intake of moderate amounts of coffee (three cups per day) or caffeine (200–300 mg per day) decreased the risk of new-onset CM by 48.1 or 40.7 percent, respectively.
+Additionally, moderate coffee or caffeine intake was inversely linked to almost every stage of CM.
 This means that the intake may help prevent development of a single cardiometabolic disease and offer protection against the progression to CM.

 Death Risk From Cardiometabolic Disease